Charles Gibson: World News with Charles Gibson

-Recent work
+Later work

 In December 2010, Gibson participated as a speaker on Voices in Leadership, an original Harvard T.H.
 Chan School of Public Health webcast series, in a discussion titled, "Lessons Learned as an ABC News Anchor," moderated by Dr. Robert Blendon.

 In 2016, he appears as a news anchor in season 4 of the Netflix original series House of Cards.

 During ABC News' live presidential election coverage on November 8, 2016, Gibson appeared as a contributor.

 On May 2, 2022, Gibson returned to ABC where he hosted a podcast for ABC Audio with his daughter Kate.
-The podcast, titled The Bookcase was designed to feature authors, book industry insiders and local independent bookstores.
+The podcast, titled The Bookcase, was designed to feature authors, book industry insiders and local independent bookstores.
 The first episode featured Oprah Winfrey who discussed the impact of her bookclub, how she picks her choices and her own reading habits.
+The two regularly make appearances on Good Morning America to update readers on the book world.

 Awards and honors

 In 1973, the National Endowment for the Humanities awarded him a National Journalism Fellowship.
 The Radio Television Digital News Association awarded Gibson the Paul White Award in 2006, and in 2008 Quinnipiac University awarded him the Fred Friendly First Amendment Award.